cloud-gov/compliance-docs/SA-Policy.md

 ### External Information System Services
 * 18F will require external information system providers to comply with 18F information system requirements and employ appropriate security controls in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance;
-* 18F will define and document government oversight and user roles and responsibilities with regards to external information system services; and
+* 18F will define and document government oversight and user roles and responsibilities with regards to external information system services
-18F will monitor security control compliance by external service providers.
+* 18F will monitor security control compliance by external service providers.

 ### Developer Configuration Management
 * 18F requires that information system developers/integrators: